-Ellen is Investment Director, Physical Sciences at IP Group Australia.
-Ellen has more than 25 years’ experience in strategy, business development, and technology commercialisation.
+Ellen is a former Investment Director at IP Group Australia, and former Head of Commercialisation at CSIRO.
+She has more than 25 years’ experience in strategy, business development, and technology commercialisation.
 She started as a chemical engineer in the oil and gas industry before moving into investment banking, advising on mergers, acquisitions, and equity capital market transactions.

-Most recently, Ellen led the Commercialisation Function at the CSIRO, a team responsible for complex licensing and spinouts across all technology areas from medical devices and biotech, to advanced materials and clean tech.
-During her time at CSIRO, Ellen also managed the organisation’s equity portfolio, conducting capital raisings, managing exits and acting as nominee director on multiple spinout boards.
+During her time at CSIRO, she managed a team responsible for complex licensing and spinouts across all technology areas from medical devices and biotech, to advanced materials and clean tech.
+Ellen also managed the organisation’s equity portfolio, conducting capital raisings, managing exits and acting as nominee director on multiple spinout boards.
 Prior to CSIRO, Ellen was COO of CeramiSphere, a spin out from the Australian Nuclear Science and Technology Organisation (ANSTO).

 Ellen holds an MBA (Distinction) from Melbourne Business School and a Bachelor of Chemical Engineering (Hons) from the University of Queensland.
 She is a Graduate of the Australian Institute of Company Directors (GAICD).